jakebathman/Time-Sheet-Planner/README.md

 This is a tool used internally at Collin County HLS to manage PeopleSoft time for employees.

-**The current version is v7.5 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/**
+**The current version is v7.6 which can be downloaded here: http://jakebathman.com/work/timesheetplanner/**

 ========

 ### Changelog

+**v7.6 (released 1/14/2014)**
+* Minor bug and formatting fixed
+* Removed button to import from PeopleSoft, since it's broken
+* Added & removed some employee names

 **v7.5 (released 11/25/2013)**
 * Support for accrued time off and generating a form when it happens